Compare Travel Insurance in New Zealand

 Ways to Save on Travel Insurance

-- Increase Excess: Raising excess from $0 to $200-$500 can reduce premiums by 15-30%.
+- Increase Excess: Raising your excess can reduce premiums — confirm options with the insurer.

 - Use Credit Card Insurance: Some premium credit cards include travel insurance, but check coverage carefully — often less comprehensive than standalone policies.